MischaU8/yumyum/fillets/fillet-add-remove-tangent-edges_1kg--U6WfBE.md

-yum yum Floyd here with a quick look at the selection attribute for the fillet tool and plasticity when adding a fillet to an edge tangent edges are often affected by the operation you can limit the fillet to the selected edges by
+yum yum Floyd here with a quick look at the selection attribute for the fillet tool in Plasticity when adding a fillet to an edge tangent edges are often affected by the operation you can limit the fillet to the selected edges by